Ghini/ghini.desktop/doc/imex.rst

 set to interact with the server.

 ``register`` to check the parameters you inserted, and have ghini.desktop give you authorization.
-If all goes well, the remaining buttons will now become active.
+Registration is permanent, so if you had already previously registered your phone, you don't need registering again, unless you want to assign the same phone to a different user.
+This is described in the above server section.

 ``pull`` to refresh the ghini.pocket database with the snapshot from the server.
 This also resets the log, which gets anyway overruled by the new snapshot.
 Since this is a potentially destructive operation, you need to confirm you really mean it.

 ``push`` to send your collected information: inventory log, corrections, pictures.
-In particular if you took pictures, this operation will take time.
+In particular if you are sending pictures, this operation will take time.
 Please don't be surprised if copying 20 high resolution pictures, over your high speed local network connection, ghini is making you wait a couple of minutes: it's the sum that makes the total.

 Exposed API
 ^^^^^^^^^^^^^^^^^^^^^^